sdedieu/ng-training-trip-advisor-doc/README.md

 # Docs

-This repository is the official documentation for the Kaizen Solutions Angular advanced course.
+This repository is the official documentation for the Sylvain DEDIEU Angular advanced course.

-**The content is the property of Kaizen Solutions, do not copy or share it without permission.**
+**The content is the property of Sylvain DEDIEU, do not copy or share it without permission.**